apache/flink/docs/dev/table/streaming/joins.md

 </div>
 </div>

-**Note**:
+<span class="label label-danger">Attention</span> It is only supported in Blink planner.

-1. Flink only supports temporal table joins in SQL, and does not support temporal table joins in Table API currently.
+<span class="label label-danger">Attention</span> It is only supported in SQL, and not supported in Table API yet.

-2. Flink does not support event time temporal table joins currently.
+<span class="label label-danger">Attention</span> Flink does not support event time temporal table joins currently.

 {% top %}